-Students in Kindergarten Prep to Grade 4 will visit the library weekly to develop a love of reading, check out materials, access information both electronically and in print, and learn new library skills.
-Students in Grades 5 - 8 will visit less frequently.
+Students in Kindergarten Prep to Grade 8 will visit the library regularly to check out materials.
 Students will be financially responsible for lost or damaged materials.

 FIELD TRIPS

 Teachers and students are encouraged to supplement and enrich any area in the curriculum through a field trip.
 Field trips for students, accompanied by teachers, are an integral part of the educational program.
 All school regulations are in effect during field trips.
 No student is permitted to join his/her class at a different time unless a written note from a parent or guardian is received and permission is granted from the homeroom teacher.
 Parents are not permitted to withdraw other students (such as brothers or sisters) from classes to accompany a class on a field trip or use a cell phone or other electronic device unless in an emergency situation.
 Students may not bring cell phones on field trips.